aourednik/historical-basemaps/README.md

 When using the data, keep in mind that

-1. historical boundaries are even more disputed than contemporary ones, and that
+1. historical boundaries are even more disputed than contemporary ones, that
-2. the actual concept of national boundary becomes meaningful, in Europe, only since the [Peace of Westphalia](https://en.wikipedia.org/wiki/Peace_of_Westphalia) (1648).
+2. the actual concept of territory and national boundary becomes meaningful, in Europe, only since the [Peace of Westphalia](https://en.wikipedia.org/wiki/Peace_of_Westphalia) (1648), and that
+3. areas of civilizations actually overlap, especially in ancient history .

+Overlapping areas are useally dealt with as topological errors in traditional GIS.
+Fuzzy borders are difficult to handle.
+Certainly a field to investigate...

 ## Credits